Pengo0o/Pengo0o.github.io/_posts/!2021-08-20-Python-EventHub-ADX-Ingest.md

 # Azure Data Explorer

 To be able to automatically ingest data from azure event hub, we have to prepare the Azure Data Explorer environment.
-With this we make sure, than ADX know in which table we want to ingest data as well as it knows which data format our data has.
+With this we make sure, that ADX knowx in which table we want to ingest data as well as it knows which data format our data has.
 This is a mandatory step to auto ingest data.

 ## creation of an ADX table